Directly to the content

 Specific functions of MK-4 in the body

-MK-4 plays several key roles in the body that go beyond the general functions of vitamin K. Here are some of the specific functions:
+MK-4 plays several central roles in the body that go beyond the general functions of vitamin K. Here are some of the specific functions:

-1. Calcium binding: MK-4 supports the activation of proteins that are necessary for the binding of calcium.
+1. Calcium binding: MK-4 supports the activation of proteins necessary for calcium binding.
 This is important for various biological processes in which calcium plays a role.

-2. Protein activation: MK-4 is crucial for the carboxylation of certain proteins, which means that it helps to convert these proteins into their active form.
-These activated proteins then fulfill their respective tasks in the body.
+2. Protein activation: MK-4 is crucial for the carboxylation of certain proteins, meaning it helps convert these proteins into their active form.
+These activated proteins then perform their respective tasks in the body.

-3. Distribution in the body: MK-4 is distributed in various tissues in the body, including bone, liver and brain.
-This wide distribution shows that MK-4 is involved in many different processes.
+3. Distribution in the body: MK-4 is distributed in various tissues in the body, including bones, liver, and brain.
+This widespread distribution indicates that MK-4 is involved in many different processes.

-4. Synthesis from vitamin K1: The body can convert vitamin K1, which mainly comes from plant sources, into MK-4.
-This conversion allows vitamin K1 to be used in different ways.
+4. Synthesis of Vitamin K1: The body can convert Vitamin K1, which mainly comes from plant sources, into MK-4.
+This conversion allows Vitamin K1 to be utilized in different ways.

-By absorbing MK-4 from food, the body can ensure that sufficient resources are available to perform these important tasks.
+By consuming MK-4 from food, the body can ensure that there are enough resources available to fulfill these important tasks.

 MK-7: Long-term benefits and sources